 Dulwich Upper Wood is managed by Urban Ecology as a local nature reserve (LNR), educational facility, research area and a place of recreation, with grant aid from the London Borough of Southwark.
-The wood is open at all times and has full-time wardens and interpretative portakabin situated on the site.
+The wood is open at all times and has a full-time warden and interpretive office situated on the site.

-We hope to replace the Portakabin with a new building of traditional green oak construction linked into the main access route around the wood.
+We hope to replace the current office with a new building of traditional green oak construction linked into the main access route around the wood.
 The Bridge House Estate Fund has funded the initial construction works.

 The Woodland Food area at Dulwich Upper Wood LNR originated from ideas to establish an area in the Woodland that firstly demonstrated food growing in shaded areas & secondly assisted in showing where our food comes from.